 More artists will be announced soon!

 Jonathan Butler, the youngest of 11 children, was raised amidst Apartheid in Cape Town, South Africa.
 His amazing talents afforded him the opportunity to prosper nonetheless.
 Releasing his first album at age 12, he was awarded the South African “Grammy” for Best New Artist.
 He made history by being the first black artist played on white South African radio while earning three gold records (“Please Stay” went double gold and “I Love How You Love Me” went gold) at 13.
 More than a decade later, Jonathan moved to London and released his first album internationally, which went gold.
 He received Grammy® Award nominations for Best R&B Song for his R&B-pop vocal hit “Lies” and for Best Jazz Song for the instrumental “Going Home.”
 His genre-busting music earned songwriter’s awards and received abundant airplay in multiple radio formats.
-Jonathan’s long-awaited record Ubuntu produced by Marcus Miller will be released March, 2023.
+Jonathan’s long-awaited record Ubuntu produced by Marcus Miller was released April 2023.
 Jonathan remains a musical icon today in South Africa and around the world.

 Give the people an invigorating beat, some swanky sax uplift, and watch the pain melt away.
 That’s the funky stuff Prince’s former top-choice sax player Candy Dulfer and her band specialize in.
 The groovin’ Dutch singer-songwriter and saxophonist’s latest album, the aptly titled We Never Stop, is a party platter of stanky jams, silken R&B, jazz, and pop-funk.
 The good times kick off with the single “Jammin’ Tonight” and the very radio friendly “Convergency,” both featuring special guest, Chic guitarist, producer, songwriter, and three-time Grammy Award-winner Nile Rodgers.
 We Never Stop is a triumph in the wake of the global pandemic and worldwide racial unrest.